 |WardBlawg||RT @thetimeblawg: RT @Vidocq_CC: Recap #cclivechat with @GavWard on DCC http://t.co/rztstB4s||Sat, 28 Apr 2012 13:07:47 +0000|

-Anyway, this is how I have been making the recaps of #cclivechat and how they have appeared so neatly within the columns of my WordPress theme.
+Anyway, this is how I have made the recaps of #cclivechat and how they have appeared so neatly within the columns of my WordPress theme.

 I hope this made sense.